w3f/polkadot-wiki/docs/learn/learn-proxies.md

 Eleanor.
 Bob can be even more malicious than Charly and change the reward destination to another account he only controls.
 Remember that Eleanor added Charly as proxy, but she might not want to add Bob as a controller.
 This implies that Eleanor monitors Charly, and that within the time-delay she can spot the announced extrinsic.
-As a monitor tool you can use a block explorer.
+Eleanor can check all the proxy call announcements made on her account's behalf on-chain.
+On Polkadot-JS UI, go to Developer > Storage > Proxy > Announcements to view the list of unexecuted proxy calls on Eleanor's account.

 ![time-delayed proxies](../assets/time-delayed-proxies.png)